-- You must have completed one full academic year.
+- You must have completed one full academic year in full-time status.
 (You must complete one full academic year by the OPT start date, but you can apply before completing a full year.
 For example, a first year JD student may apply in March for pre-completion OPT to begin in June.)

 - You need to be in good academic standing.

 - F-1 students are eligible for a total of 12 months of OPT at each new and higher degree level.

 - You may apply for part-time OPT (up to 20 hours per week) during academic year.

 - You may apply for full-time OPT for the summer break.